atbcb/ICTTestingBaseline/_baselines/07Sensory.md

 ### Advisory: Tips for streamlined test processes

 -   Content that uses color must have an additional visual cue.
-Instructions that rely on a sensory characteristic must have an additional visual cue.
-It is possible to cover both requirements in a single test.
+Instructions that rely on a sensory characteristic must have a non-sensory cue.
--   Related tests might include dynamic content, images, links, and alternate pages.
 -   Displaying content in greyscale may help identify content that uses only color to convey information.

 ### WCAG 2.2 Techniques